 Still, As we say, look at it as a ride you don’t have to queue for and it’s actually better than the standalone version in Orlando!

 This marks the end of the tour apart from some great views studios and valley off to the left of the tram.

 Overall we love the tour.
 It is completely unique and takes you to some epically Iconic and unique locations.
 Some of the tour is very dated but the nostalgia element completely overrides this.
 Although for younger people this may be lost.

 Some of the set pieces are a little out of place and some pretty rubbish (F&F) but as it’s one queue for nearly an hour of fun it’s great value in terms of queue time for entertainment.

 Simply Put, Everyone heading to the park should DEFINITELY take the tour.
 It is, without doubt, the number one attraction at Universal Studios Hollywood.
 In fact, if the above description of the Tour leaves you a bit cold, it might be worth skipping the entire park.
 It is such a major part of the Studio experience.
 Without it, the park is a little bit weak and we question the $119 ticket price.

 Have Your Say

-Let us know what you thin of the Studio tour?
-Have you done the tour or are you planing on going soon?
-What was your favourite part?
+Let us know what you think of the Studio tour?
+Have you done the tour or are you planning on going soon?
+What was your favorite part?
 What are you hoping to see?
 Let us know in the comments below and feel free to ask any questions below.